ltspicer/heizoel24.mex/README.md

 Many thanks to cpatscheider for his support! ( [Secret-Lab-Productions/heizoel24-mex#2](https://github.com/Secret-Lab-Productions/heizoel24-mex/discussions/2) )

-There were some problems when the mex.py script runs on the same host as the smarthome system.
-Only the first line was transmitted.
+If only the first line is transmitted (this can happen if the mex.py script is running on the same host as the Smarthome system), then set delay in the script header to True.

-Solution: comment out time.sleep(0.1) in lines 140, 151 and 163 (remove #).